 Once you welcome your newborn into the world, caring for the little one becomes a top priority.
-A question many first-time mothers have is about skincare for newborns.
+Many first-time mothers ask, “can you put lotion on a newborn?”
 Newborns have delicate skin that is vulnerable to irritation and dryness.
 Although newborn skin does not require additional moisturisation very often, the skin does get dry after baths and may require a small amount of moisturiser to replenish the natural skin oils lost due to bathing or dry air.
-Hence, it is safe to use lotion to protect your little one’s skin.
+Hence, using lotion to protect your little one’s skin is safe.

 When Can You Start Putting Lotion on a Newborn Baby?